Research Funding

 ANZBMS-BHF Grants

-Health Innovation Grant, up to the value of $50,000
+Health Innovation Grant, up to the value of $50,000 (up to 2 available)

-Successful applicant: Dr Marc Sim, Edith Cowen University,
+Congratulations to our successful 2024 applicant Dr Marc Sim, Edith Cowen University,

 BoneBoost Gelato: Development of an innovative nutritional supplement to enhance musculoskeletal health and reduce falls and fractures”

-1. ANZBMS-BHF Grant-in-aid - $25,000.
+1. ANZBMS-BHF Grant-in-aid - $25,000 (Up to 2 available).

 Congratulations to our 2023-24 Grant-in-aid Recipients.